 Have you and your spouse decided to end your marriage?
-If so, you might be overwhelmed at your options, along with the legal jargon that surrounds the process.
+If so, you might be overwhelmed by your options, along with the legal jargon that surrounds the process.

 One of the questions you might be wondering is, “What is an uncontested divorce?”
-As you navigate your next steps, it helps to have access to the clear answers you need.
+As you navigate your next steps, it helps to have access to the clear answers you need for a Colorado uncontested divorce.

 In this post, we’ll answer that question so you can better understand how an uncontested divorce works and what it means for your family.